 We only ask that the Visiting Vet brings some medical equipment to better the veterinary clinic at the Rescue Centre.

 The Visiting Vet will work alongside our Resident Vet, intern, and volunteers, providing care and treatment for our turtle patients.
 This may involve surgery – sadly flipper amputations is a common outcome of ghost gear entanglement.

-We recently hosted our first Visiting Vet, Sonya Miles, an exotic specialist diploma holder.
-Sonya had this to say about her 2-week experience:
+Our first ever Visiting Vet, Sonya Miles, an exotic specialist diploma holder, had this to say about her 2-week experience: